Lc-1024/Usage-of-GitHub/README.md

 # Usage-of-GitHub
-This is a test repository to learn about the usage of GitHub.
+This is a test repository to learn about the usage of GitHub by [GitHub Guides](https://guides.github.com/).

+## New Repository
+Create a new repository.

 ## New Branch
 Create a new branch named 'feature':